2/19/2025

 Derek Whitfield

-And that's my follow up.
-I wanted to focus on the DNC cost compression you're highlighting on page 22.
-Specifically focused on the completion side.
+And this is my follow-up.
+I wanted to focus on the DMC cost compression you're highlighting on page 22, specifically focused on the completion side.
 The degree of the step down in Q4 suggests there's more opportunity there, which is kind of what Dan suggested as well.
-But in comparison to your legacy Hanesville, is the added cost largely associated with higher treating pressures?
-Are there other considerations?
-And I guess more broadly, how much lower could you drive that?
+But in comparison to your legacy handful, is the added cost largely associated with higher treating pressures, or are there other considerations?
+And I guess more broadly, How much lower could you drive that?

 speaker